What are Third party deductions / Fuel direct?

 What do I need to do next?

-To start the process fill in this webform or get in touch on 0333 200 5100 to discuss Third party deductions as a payment method option.
+Fill in our form to start the process or get in touch on 0333 200 5100 to discuss Third party deductions as a payment method option.
 We will ask you for the information detailed and calculate how much your weekly deductions will be.
 This will be based on ongoing consumption as well as your arrears.

 Please be aware if you currently have one EDF Energy Account Number for gas and electricity it will be separated into two accounts after a successful application.
 This is because you need to have one Account Number for electricity, and one for gas to be eligible.
 After a successful application you’ll receive a Final Bill for the account we’ve closed.
 You can ignore this bill; the balance for each fuel will be transferred to your new Account Numbers.